unigrid-project/unigrid-project.github.io/docs/unigrid-janus/troubleshooting.md

 ![](../../assets/images/blockchain-download.png)

-_It's possible when the wallet restarts it will create a new one and backup the old one.
+_If after fully starting you do not see the correct addresses or balance if you have one.
+It's possible when the wallet restarts it will create a new wallet.dat and backup the old one.
 If this does happen, just close the wallet after a successful start and replace the wallet.dat in the UNIGRID folder with the correct one and restart._

 #### OSX